Request a Quote

 After breakfast, we shall start out to visit cultural and religious sites in Kampala.
 They are quite many but we shall visit among them; Kasubi tombs, King’s palace, Namirembe Cathedral, Gadafi Mosque, the Uganda Martyrs Shrine at Namugongo and the local market Owino.
 Lunch will be at a local restaurant in Kampala and in the evening, we shall have a cultural performance by the Ndere cultural group at Ndere Centre.

 Stay at leisure until transfer to the airport for your flight back home or you can reach out to Entebbe wildlife Education Centre for the behind the scenes wildlife experience.
 Lunch will be at a local restaurant in Entebbe.
-End of the 25 days Uganda Cultural and wildlife Safari.
+End of the 25 Days Best of Uganda Culture and wildlife Safari.